jgergic/gooddata.github.com/api/maql-ddl.md

         SYNCHRONIZE {dataset.one}, {dataset.two};

+You need to call synchronize when you're changing the physical data model - not always!

-**WARNING:** Without calling the `SYNCHRONIZE` command at the end of your changes, you will be left with a **broken** project that won't function properly.
+**WARNING:** Calling `SYNCHRONIZE` will change the physical storage underneath the project and will empty all data and require you to reload all your data again.
+Without calling the `SYNCHRONIZE` command at the end of your changes, you will be left with a **broken** project that won't function properly.
 It is essential that you `SYNCHRONIZE` whenever you make changes.

 # Dataset